Logiqx/gps-details/docs/articles/8-noise/README.md

 #### Dynamics of Walking

 The graph below is data captured from a Motion Mini GPS worn on my wrist, during a brisk walk.
 I actually had one on each wrist and a third on my cap when this was recorded, but for simplicity I've only shown one device.
-Whilst the mechanics of walking don't resemble speed sailing per-se, it does show how sensitive GPS devices can be to things like arm movements.
+Whilst the dynamics of walking don't resemble speed sailing per-se, it does show how sensitive GPS devices can be to things like arm movements.

 ![walk](img/1-walk.png)

 During the first 20 seconds my hands were held in front of me and kept as still as possible.
 My average speed during these 20 seconds was 5.8 km/h but the reported speed varied between 4.7 and 6.7 km/h.
-Whether this range of speeds are truly accurate is not so important right now, but they can be considered a baseline for my walking speed.
+Whether this range of speeds is truly accurate is not so important right now, but they can be considered a baseline for my walking speed.

 The remainder of the data shows the effect of swinging my arms, naturally.
 The average speed of 6.1 km/h was a slight increase but it's more important to observe the speeds ranging from 0.2 km/h to 11.9 km/h.
 Further analysis suggests that the range of speeds is probably quite accurate for the receiver, but it clearly doesn't make sense to claim a "max speed" of 12 km/h whilst walking.